dojo/docs/dojox/widget/rotator/Slide.rst

 See also
 ========

-* `dojox.widget.Rotator <dojox/widget/Rotator>`_ rotates through a series of panes using a transitions.
+* :ref:`dojox.widget.Rotator <dojox/widget/Rotator>` rotates through a series of panes using a transitions.
-* `dojox.widget.AutoRotator <dojox/widget/AutoRotator>`_ adds automatic rotating to a Rotator.
+* :ref:`dojox.widget.AutoRotator <dojox/widget/AutoRotator>` adds automatic rotating to a Rotator.
-* `dojox.widget.rotator.Fade <dojox/widget/rotator/Fade>`_ is a fade and crossfade transition for the Rotator.
+* :ref:`dojox.widget.rotator.Fade <dojox/widget/rotator/Fade>` is a fade and crossfade transition for the Rotator.
-* `dojox.widget.rotator.Pan <dojox/widget/rotator/Pan>`_ is a pan and continuous pan transition for the Rotator.
+* :ref:`dojox.widget.rotator.Pan <dojox/widget/rotator/Pan>` is a pan and continuous pan transition for the Rotator.
-* `dojox.widget.rotator.Wipe <dojox/widget/rotator/Wipe>`_ is a wiping transition for the Rotator.
+* :ref:`dojox.widget.rotator.Wipe <dojox/widget/rotator/Wipe>` is a wiping transition for the Rotator.